Fractional Laser Skin Resurfacing

 We address this particular issue by using a fractional laser to create columns of deeply treated tissue followed by an ablative laser to treat the entire surface, so that even the “untreated” areas from traditional fractional laser resurfacing get treated.
 This gives us the advantages of both the traditional and fractional laser resurfacing.

 Our fractional laser skin resurfacing patients are some of the most satisfied patients that we have, which makes it a very rewarding procedure to perform.
 Visually, we see skin with fewer fine wrinkles, more fullness, and with markedly reduced age spots and discoloration.
-Patients that have had laser resurfacing are some of the most satisfied patients, having younger looking skin and a lasting result.
+Patients that have had laser resurfacing are some of the most satisfied patients, having younger looking skin and lasting results.

 Contact us for more details about our clinic and services, and we will be happy to answer your questions.